mmbdtp/2022/seq-analysis/genome-assembly-cli.md

 ---

 # Hybrid and short-read-only assembly of simulated reads
-Let’s talk about the impact of read length (long read vs short read) on genome assembly.
+Let’s look at the impact of read length (long read vs short read) on genome assembly.
 In doing so I will also show you how to run the software and assess the output.

 ### Short read assembly with Shovill